 In another capacity, I am a testing consultant with Lighthouse Educational Services, and provide annual testing to homeschoolers using the Woodcock Johnson IV Achievement Test.

-I provide tutoring primarily from my home office, located in southeast Wake County in Raleigh, North Carolina.
-But I also tutor off-premise, if my schedule allows.
+I provide tutoring primarily from my home office, located in southern Wake County in Raleigh, North Carolina.
+But I also tutor online and off-premise, if my schedule allows.
 You may contact me through this website, or call me at 919 539-6950.

 As with other learning disabilities, dyslexia is a lifelong challenge that people are born with.
 This language processing disorder most often causes problems with reading, writing, and spelling, but can also impact speaking, memory function, and math ability.
 Dyslexia is not a sign of poor intelligence or laziness.
 It is also not the result of impaired vision.
 It is a neurological disorder that causes a person’s brain to process and interpret information differently.